 - Selecting this option allows you to change the glow color.
 Click the Color button to access a fly out menu (see Figure 5).
 Here you can choose any color for the glow.
 If you want some more explanation about options under Color menu, you can go to the More Glow Colors in PowerPoint 2016 tutorial.

 Figure 5: Glow color options

-Figure 6: Rectangle shape with edited Glow effect
+Figure 6: Star shape with edited Glow effect

 - Remember to save your presentation often.